NGxDTV/NG-Anti-CORS/README.md

 ⚠️ **Security Notice**: This plugin is intended for development and testing purposes.
 Disable it when visiting sensitive websites as it affects the browser's security mechanisms.

 ## Version History 📝

+### Version 1.3
+- **Bug Fixes**: Fixed unwanted notifications showing up for domains where CORS is not active
+- **Improved Compatibility**: Fixed issues with YouTube and Google services by not interfering with their CORS implementation
+- **Smart Domain Detection**: Added intelligent detection of sites with existing CORS handling
+- **Enhanced Notification System**: Notifications now only appear when appropriate and respect user settings
+- **Protected Domain Handling**: Better handling of domains with sensitive CORS requirements
+- **Header Handling Improvements**: Changed header operations from APPEND to SET to avoid duplication
+- **Conflict Resolution**: Added unique rule IDs to avoid conflicts with other extensions
+- **Performance Optimization**: Skip processing on domains that don't need CORS modification

 ### Version 1.2
 - **Two-tier CORS Handling**: Separated basic CORS handling from advanced preflight handling